Kimchi

 - 50 to 100 g a day, 4 to 6 days a week, is a reasonable target.

 - Use as a side, in fried rice, in eggs, in stews.
-Heat above 65 C kills the bacteria; cooked kimchi still has fibre and flavour but no probiotic effect.
+Sustained heat kills the bacteria (most lactic acid bacteria start dying above about 46 to 49 C, and pasteurisation eliminates them); cooked kimchi still has fibre and flavour but no probiotic effect.

 - Pair with protein and grains to balance the salt and acid.